 A national debate continues over tenure, with outside organizations such as the Citizens Commission for Higher Education characterizing tenure as a job security program rather than as protection for the free pursuit of excellence with the academy.

-What is needed to realize the vision of AB 1725?
 First, we must recommit ourselves to evaluations of probationary faculty to assure that our colleagues maintain the highest standards for those who become tenured in our profession.
 If we do not protect the integrity of our profession, in the way that physicians and attorneys see their role, we will provide ammunition to those who seek to destroy tenure.
 Senates and unions should work together to provide meaningful training to those who evaluate probationary faculty.
 Staff development resources should be earmarked for those who need to enhance skills at the direction of the evaluation team.

 Tenured faculty should continue to benefit from reviews of their work by their colleagues.
 Likewise, those who have become incompetent or unable to perform their duties should, after complete due process, find other employment.
 However, those are two separate and distinct needs.
 Clarifying language should be sought in the Education Code to crystallize the vision of AB1725 that peer evaluation of tenured faculty is for the purpose of improvement and improvement alone!
 Such language should clearly distinguish the due process for competency review, stating that such reviews take place only under conditions negotiated locally, such as substantiated complaints of ineptitude at or avoidance of one's duties.